chewzhj/syfc-vms-admin-frontend/README.md

-## SYFC VMS Admin FrontEnd React App
+## MiniMetrics FrontEnd React App
 Will update this readme if we need more FAQ.

 ### Setup Information

-Install node.js on your computer.
+1. Install node.js on your computer.
-Clone the repository into the folder of your choice.
+2. Clone the repository into the folder of your choice.
-On your terminal (node.js cmd, git bash, powershell), run `npm install` to install the node.js packages required by this project.
+3. On your terminal (node.js cmd, git bash, powershell), run `npm install` to install the node.js packages required by this project.
-To run the React App, run `npm start` on the terminal.

 ### Typical Usage

 If there are (or arent) any changes to the packages used (when cloning from github), run `npm install` again to update the packages.

 Then run the React App with `npm start`

-Hopefully your editor has JSX/ES2015 support so it looks nice.
+The git model that I followed during capstone is: https://nvie.com/posts/a-successful-git-branching-model/
+  * `develop` is the main branch where we use for development
+  * `feature-dashboard` is the branch name you might use for a dashboard, where you push your commits to.

+Install Babel Language Support on your editor: https://babeljs.io/docs/en/editors/

 ### Folder Structure